Austria

 Posted by Taylor Mallaber in Austria, 0 comments

-If you’re thinking about your next winter destination, look no further than Innsbruck & the Stubai Valley.
+If you’re thinking about spending your next winter in Austria, look no further than Innsbruck & the Stubai Valley.
 Where lush valleys extend to crisp alpine peaks, and you can explore everywhere in between.
-Whether you’re a winter sports person, a lover of nature, or just looking to experience somewhere new this winter, Austria has the place for you.
+Whether you’re a winter sports person, a lover of nature, or just looking to experience somewhere new this winter, the Stubai Valley is a perfect destination.

-The Stubai Valley is right between Germany and Italy and leads to the highest point in all of the Tyrolean state of Austria.
-This is home to the largest ski resort in Austria, which is saying something since this is where downhill skiing was born!
+The north end of Stubai Valley is the famous ski bum town of Innsbruck, and to the south ascends to the highest point in all of the Tyrolean state of Austria.
+This area is home to the largest ski resort in Austria, which is saying something since this is where downhill skiing was born!

 Painted houses in Innsbruck over the river